fabiomattei/uddocs/_docs/query.md

 A query is defined:

 * sql: query in plain SQL, mandatory
-* paramters: array of parameter objects, optional
+* parameters: array of parameter objects, optional

 # SQL parameters